 - Quit drinking.
 If you don’t drink, you won’t have hangovers.
 The best hangover cure is as simple as that.

 Switch to alcohol-free wine.
 You can still socialize and have fun without alcohol.
 A delicious alternative can help you keep the flavor of alcohol while losing the next-day symptoms.

 There’s no magic hangover cure, though you can take care of some symptoms with these 7 science-backed remedies.
 If you find yourself battling the effects of hangovers on a regular basis, it may be time to make some changes.

-Take control over your hangovers by looking into alternatives to drinking, whether that’s cutting out alcohol altogether or introducing alcohol-removed wines into the rotation.
+Take control of your hangovers by looking into alternatives to drinking, whether that’s cutting out alcohol altogether or introducing alcohol-removed wines into the rotation.

 - Alcohol’s Effects on Health: Hangovers

 - Electrolyzed-reduced water inhibits acute ethanol-induced hangovers in Sprague-Dawley rats

 - Alcohol hangover: mechanisms and mediators